rancher/lb-controller/README.md

-# Ingress controller
+# LB controller

 L7 Load Balancer service managing external load balancer provider configured via load balancer controller.
 Pluggable model allows different controller and provider implementation. v0.1.0 has support for Kubernetes ingress as an LB controller, and Rancher Load Balancer as a provider.
-Rancher LB provider is a default one, although you can develop and deploy your own implementation (nginx, ELB, F5, etc).
+Rancher LB provider is a default one, although you can develop and deploy your own implementation (nginx, traefic, etc).

 # Design

-* ingress-controller gets deployed as a containerized app with controller and provider names passed as an argument
+* LB-controller gets deployed as a containerized app with controller and provider names passed as an argument
-* LB controller listens to the corresponding server events, generate load balancer config and pass it to the provider to apply.
+* Controler listens to the corresponding server events, generate load balancer config and pass it to the provider to apply.
-* LB provider configures external load balancer, and pass LB public end point to the lb controller.
+* Provider configures external load balancer, and pass LB public end point to the controller.
-* LB controller propagates LB public end point back to the server.
+* Controller propagates LB public end point back to the server.
-* LB controller doesn't carry any provider implementation details; it communicates with the provider via generic provider interface using generic LB config.
+* Controller doesn't carry any provider implementation details; it communicates with the provider via generic provider interface using generic LB config.

 # Kubernetes as an LB controller and Rancher as an LB provider